Nietzsche's Letters | 1868This page in German© The Nietzsche Channel

 15. Café Zaspel, a restaurant in Leipzig located at Klostergasse 12, where the philological club held its meetings.

 16. Marcus Terentius Reatinus Varro (116-27): Roman satirist and author of Saturarum Menippearum [Menippean Satires].
-See the entry for Varro in Nietzsche's Library.
+See his entry in Nietzsche's Library.

 18. The dispensation of a doctorate would eventually be granted to Nietzsche, due to his published writings and subsequent appointment to Basel.